What is Breast Augmentation With Fat Grafting?

 A good candidate for fat grafting for the breasts will be in good physical and mental health.
 The candidate should have a positive outlook and realistic expectations of the outcome of the surgery (it will enhance the size and volume of your breasts, but won’t change anything else about you).
 She should be getting the procedure for her own personal reasons, and not to satisfy anyone else.

-Your surgeon will probably order some lab tests to make sure you are in good health before surgery.
-You will need to stop smoking at least six weeks before hand, and will stop eating and drinking at an instructed time the night before the surgery.
+You will need to stop smoking at least six weeks beforehand, and will stop eating and drinking at an instructed time the night before the surgery.
 The surgeon might have you stop taking any blood-thinning medications or herbal supplements about two weeks before your scheduled breast augmentation with fat grafting.
 Review any paperwork and post-operative instructions beforehand, and make sure you have cold compresses, your pain medication, and button-down shirts on hand at home.

 Some patients may be asked to use tissue expanders for a period of time before surgery.
 These expanders act in a fashion similar to a breast pump.
 It applies suction to the breast to create more space in the tissues for the fat to be injected.